Surprise Senate vote would overturn Biden environmental rule

 “Thorough, community-based environmental reviews are critical to helping eliminate environmental racism and making sure low-income communities and communities of color are protected from polluters who want to build dirty, toxic projects in their backyards,” Foote said.

 She called on Congress to approve the Manchin-Schumer climate bill as soon as possible.
-Senate leaders have said a vote is likely this week.
+Schumer said votes on the bill are likely this weekend.

 Kabir Green, director of federal affairs at the Natural Resources Defense Council, another environmental group, said Americans are “seeing the effects of climate change in catastrophic detail, from the heat waves in Texas to wildfires in New Mexico to the devastating flooding in Kentucky.
 But the Senate is voting to prevent the federal government from considering climate change when making decisions.
 This makes no sense.”